zbrozo/3d-objects-generator-and-viewer/README.md

 _--a option can be avoided and values can be written immediately after type name_

-- sinus params (--s): circle-multiply-x circle-amp-x circle-multiply-y circle-amp-y circle-multiply-z circle-amp-z ring-step-x ring-amp-x ring step-y ring-amp-y ring-step-z ring-amp-z
+- sinus params (--s): circle-step-x circle-amp-x circle-step-y circle-amp-y circle-step-z circle-amp-z ring-step-x ring-amp-x ring step-y ring-amp-y ring-step-z ring-amp-z

+block:
+bss - size of verticles in block bsx - step bax - amp

 - prefer triangle faces over rectanges or other kind (--3): no values

 _--s contains value of double type_